artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 #### Downloading Schemas

-We created a [pretty minimal script][dl-schema] which can be run from a developer's computer.
+We created a [pretty minimal script][dl-schema] which can be run periodically from a developer's computer.

 ```js
 const destination = "src/data"